hashicorp/consul/middleware.md

 * First, the middleware should be useful for other people.
 "Useful" is a subjective term.
 We will probably need to further refine this.
+* It should be sufficiently different from other middleware to warrant inclusion.
 * Current internet standards need be supported: IPv4 and IPv6, so A and AAAA records should be handled (if your middleware is in the business of dealing with address records that is).
 * It must have tests.